-195.13 A batch file transfer contains several individual transfers from a single payer bundled together for transmission to one or more beneficiaries outside The Bahamas.
-For batch file transfers of \$1,000 or more, a hybrid complete/reduced payer and payee information requirement applies.
-Individual transfers within the batch file need carry only the payer's account number or, if no account is used, a unique transaction identifier.
-However, the batch file itself must contain complete payer and payee information.
+195.13 A batch file transfer contains several individual transfers from a single payer bundled together for transmission to beneficiaries outside The Bahamas.
+For batch file transfers of \$1,000 or more, a hybrid complete/reduced payer information requirement applies.
+Individual transfers within the batch file need carry only the payer's account number or a unique identifier or transaction number, provided that the batch file itself contains complete payer information.